Worldwide Employment Search

 If you think the employment process is bad now, just wait.
 It is going to get better we think (or worse, depending on your point of view).
 A new technology could be very helpful to you.
 It could help you find your next employment.
 We call it the electronic applicant screening and tracking technology.
 Most human resources are using it.

 By using the latest in document imaging technology, they scanning your CV or resume into a computer system and keeping it "active" for years.
 The computer can search for just about anything in your documents.
-You could be qualified and considered for jobs of which you never thought.
+You could be qualified and considered for a jobs of which you never thought.
 The computer can make it easier for you to be considered for more jobs.
 The computer keeps your CV / resume on file, so updating your information is quicker.

 Here is how it works.
 They scan your employment application into the computer as an image.
 Then OCR (optical character recognition) software looks at the image to distinguish every letter and number (characters) and creates a text file (ASCII format).
 Then artificial intelligence "reads" the text and extracts important information about you, such as your name, address, phone number, work history, skills, degrees, achievements, years of experience, education, etc. in the form of keywords and phrases.

 Keywords refer to those words and phrases that are used to search of documents for hits.